 The sensitive volume is not optional, it is a mandatory volume.
-Therefore, I find it more convenient to force its definition inside <storage
+Therefore, I find it more convenient to force its definition inside <storage.

 I am open to other ways to define the XML, however, we should try to keep the nomenclature fixed.
-Here you are changing sensitiveVolume
+Here you are changing sensitiveVolume by triggerStore, people will be confused by this change because they are already used to the concept of sensitiveVolume.

 I believe we should try to keep as close to the actual definition as possible.